mectho/esp32/examples/hello_world/README.md

 ## About <a name = "about"></a>

 Simple code to get started with ESP32 and ESP-IDF.

-Starts a FreeRTOS task to print "Hello World"
+Starts a FreeRTOS task to print "Hello World".

 ## Getting Started <a name = "getting_started"></a>